 The design application and engineering educational focus is currently on

 - Application to UAVs

-The first post graduate honours course in Aerospace Engineering in South Africa started in 2016.
+The first post-graduate honours course in Aerospace Engineering in South Africa started in 2016.
 This Master has been defined with the Aerospace Industry in order to respond to the recent Research and Technology in the Aerospace world.
-Fields such Aeroelasticity, Avionics, Advanced Aerodynamics, Aircraft Structure, Aircraft Propulsion, Missile Aerodynamics and Design, Flight Dynamics, Unmanned Air System Technology and Experimental Methods will be delivered by Scientists and Professional Engineers from the CSIR, Paramount Advanced technologies (PAT), Denel and Incomar Aerospace and Defence Systems (IADS).
+Fields such as Aeroelasticity, Avionics, Advanced Aerodynamics, Aircraft Structure, Aircraft Propulsion, Missile Aerodynamics and Design, Flight Dynamics, Unmanned Air System Technology and Experimental Methods will be delivered by Scientists and Professional Engineers from the CSIR, Paramount Advanced Technologies (PAT), Denel and Incomar Aerospace and Defence Systems (IADS).
 In 2019, Dr L Smith expanded this program to include participants from industry, other SA Universities and had a special guest lecturer from the University of Cranfield presenting a course.

 The Mechanical and Aeronautical Engineering Department at the University of Pretoria runs a multi-national, multidisciplinary vertically-integrated engineering design project focused on developing modular drone solutions for wildlife protection applications.
 Dr Lelanie Smith, who is the leader and manager of the project called AREND